ipab-slmc/exotica/README.md

 The library itself consists of two major specifications, both of which are abstract classes.
 The first is the *Motion Solver* which defines the way optimisation should proceed: current implementation include AICO, Jacobian pseudo-inverse IK, and a range of sampling-based solvers from the [OMPL](http://ompl.kavrakilab.org/) library.
 The other is the *Task Definition* which describes the task itself by providing two necessary functions to compute the forward map from Configuration space (say joint angles in IK) to Task space (say end-effector positions in IK).
 The tasks themselves can describe a complete trajectory.
 Using the library then involves passing in an initial state and requesting a solution to the problem, which may consist of a single configuration or complete trajectory.

 # Prerequisites
-* Ubuntu 16.04 with ROS Kinetic (primary and tested with continuous integration).
-Ubuntu 14.04/ROS Indigo and Ubuntu 18.04/ROS Melodic work (more details below) but are not officially supported or covered by continuous integration.
+* Ubuntu 16.04 with ROS Kinetic or Ubuntu 18.04 with ROS Melodic.
+Ubuntu 14.04 with ROS Indigo may continue to work but is not officially supported or covered by continuous integration any longer.
 * [catkin_tools](https://catkin-tools.readthedocs.io/en/latest/) (```catkin_make``` is no longer supported)
 * [rosdep](http://wiki.ros.org/rosdep)
 * [ROS](http://wiki.ros.org/Installation) (```ros-[release]-desktop``` is recommended but more minimal versions work in conjunction with rosdep)
-* ``moveit-ros-planning-interface``

 ## ROS Indigo (Ubuntu 14.04)
 We retired support for ROS Indigo in September 2018.
 For using 14.04, a number of manual changes are required: